-Anterior cervical discectomy is an operation that involves relieving the pressure placed on nerve roots and/or the spinal cord by a herniated disc or bone spurs - a condition referred to as neural compression.
+Anterior cervical discectomy is an operation that involves relieving the pressure placed on nerve roots and/or the spinal cord by a herniated disc or bone spurs (bony growths on normal bone) - a condition referred to as neural compression.

-Disc material - and, in some cases, a portion of the bone - around the nerve roots and/or spinal cord is then removed to relieve the compressed neural structures and to give them additional space.
+Then, the surgeon performs a discectomy, which involves removing the disc material and/or a portion of the bone around the nerve roots and/or spinal cord to relieve these compressed neural structures and to give them additional space.

 Your surgeon will have a specific post-operative recovery/exercise plan to help you return to normal life as soon as possible.
 The amount of time that you have to stay in the hospital will depend on this treatment plan.
 You will normally be up and walking in the hospital by the end of the first day after the surgery.